jthack/hydeout/_posts/2024-02-05-secure-ai-agents.md

 To address this issue, I think a new authentication framework is needed (or something built on top of OAuth, etc).
 The framework could include some or all of the following components:

-1. Agent Identity Verification: Each AI agent should have a unique identifier that can be verified by the services it interacts with.
+1. **Agent Identity Verification**: Each AI agent should have a unique identifier that can be verified by the services it interacts with.
 This identifier could be a digital certificate or a token issued by a trusted authority.
-2. Delegated Authorization: Users should be able to grant specific permissions to AI agents, allowing them to perform certain actions on their behalf.
+2. **Delegated Authorization**: Users should be able to grant specific permissions to AI agents, allowing them to perform certain actions on their behalf.
 This can be achieved through a mechanism similar to OAuth (or just OAuth), where users authorize agents to access specific resources or perform specific tasks without sharing their credentials through the use of scopes.
-3. Audit Logging: All actions performed by AI agents should be logged for user review at any time.
+3. **Audit Logging**: All actions performed by AI agents should be logged for user review at any time.
 This will help to debug and ensure quality, allowing users to review and change permissions if necessary.

 ### API-ification
 One of my favorite ideas for enabling AI agents to perform more complex tasks is through automated API-ification of services that currently lack one.
 A good example of this is the restaurant industry, where menus and prices change, and every restaurant isn't going to develop and maintain their own API.
 However, there is an opportunity for a third-party to come in and do it.